willingc/jhubdocs/docs/source/getting-started.md

 ### Default behavior

-**IMPORTANT:** In its default configuration, JupyterHub requires SSL encryption (HTTPS) to run.
-**You should not run JupyterHub without SSL encryption on a public network.**
+**IMPORTANT: You should not run JupyterHub without SSL encryption on a public network.**
-See [Security documentation](#security) for how to configure JupyterHub to use SSL, and in certain cases, e.g. behind SSL termination in nginx, allowing the hub to run with no SSL by requiring `--no-ssl` (as of [version 0.5](./changelog.html)).
+See [Security documentation](#security) for how to configure JupyterHub to use SSL, or put it behind SSL termination in another proxy server, such as nginx.

+---

+*Deprecation note:* Removed `--no-ssl` in version 0.7.

+JupyterHub versions 0.5 and 0.6 require extra confirmation via `--no-ssl` to allow running without SSL. `--no-ssl` is not needed anymore in version 0.7.

+---

 To start JupyterHub in its default configuration, type the following at the command line: